stratsys/Platform.Docs/docs/source/azure_ad_sync/setup.rst

 .. figure:: images/StartProvisioningAAD.png

-	Figure 4.
 	New application in Azure AD.

 4. Pick **Provisioning Mode Automatic**
 5. Paste the *Azure AD Sync url* **(1)** previously copied from the platform administration.